crf8472/libarcstk/examples/albumverify/README.md

 - libarcstk

-Install ``curl`` if you want to send actual queries to AccurateRip.
+Install a http-client like ``curl`` if you want to send actual queries to AccurateRip.

 ## Build

+The Makefile uses g++ to compile the sources.

 Build application with just